telerik/xaml-docs/controls/radrichtextbox/features/repeat-table-header-row.md

 	row.RepeatOnEveryPage = True
 {{endregion}}

-<<Comment: In the example above, is C# 0-based?
-The VB example starts with row 1.
-I see this same thing in further examples but I want someone more technical to check just in case that is not intentional.>>
 Another option is to use the ChangeTableRowRepeatOnEveryPage() method of __RadRichTextBox__, which allows you to change whether a row will be repeated or not. __Example 2__ demonstrates how to get the first __TableRow__ in a __[RadDocument]({%slug radrichtextbox-features-document-elements-raddocument%})__ and set it as a repeated header row.

 #### __[C#] Example 2: Set a Repeat Table Header Row using the ChangeTableRowRepeatOnEveryPage() method__